magomimmo/modern-cljs/doc/tutorial-02.md

 evaluate CLJS forms in the REPL and receive an immediate feedback in the browser to which the REPL is connected.

 `boot` community has a task to offer even in this area.
-It's name is `boot-cljs-repl`.
-As already done for the other tasks not predefined with `boot`, we need to add it to the dependencies of the `build.boot` project file and then we have to require its main tasks (i.e. `cljs-repl` and `start-repl`) to make them visible to the `boot` command at the terminal.
+Its name is `boot-cljs-repl`.
+As already done for the other tasks not included with `boot`, we need to add it to the dependencies of the `build.boot` project file.
+Then, as usual, we have to require its main tasks (i.e. `cljs-repl` and `start-repl`) to make them visible to the `boot` command at the terminal.